adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/rubrics.md

 80     | Participates in team activities and contributes to goals.
 Basic collaboration skills.
 70     | Inconsistent participation.
 Limited contribution to team goals and collaboration.
 50     | Minimal participation or negative impact on team dynamics.

+In addition to the general rubric for teamwork, we're also using the Comprehensive Assessment of Team Member Effectiveness (CATME).
+The [CATME Five Temwork Dimensions](https://info.catme.org/features/catme-five-dimensions/) will only be used for individual peer reviews:

+- Contributing to the Team’s Work
+- Interacting with Teammates
+- Keeping the Team on Track
+- Expecting Quality
+- Having Relevant Knowledge, Skills, and Abilities

 ## Communication